Is Passfolio legit?

 Broker management transparency

-Passfolio has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and reliability.
+Passfolio has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-Passfolio is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of reliability.
+Passfolio is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.